PSPP Syntax: Examples and Notes

 FREQUENCIES VARIABLES=age income.

-Modify these commands to fit the situation.
+Workflow Tip: Modify these commands to fit the situation.
 Once the code is working, remove N OF CASES and run the full analysis.
 This speeds up testing and development goes more smoothly overall.
-It is especially useful when reading large raw data files, testing recodes, COMPUTE statements, checking variable formats, verifying merges, and building syntax incrementally.
+It is especially useful when reading large raw data files, testing recodes, COMPUTE statements, checking variable formats, verifying merges, and building commands incrementally.

 Selecting Data for Analysis: SELECT IF